Printable Maui Hawaii Guide

 On the ocean in Lahaina.
 Good for lunch or dinner.
-Several fish choices, prepared several different ways, for dinner.
+Several fish choices are prepared in several different ways for dinner.
 Save room for their famous Hula Pie (a large ice cream dessert specialty).
-One of the few places that stays open late in Lahaina, often with late night happy hour and music.
+One of the few places that stay open late in Lahaina, often with late-night happy hour and music.

 The above are my ten favorite moderate-priced restaurants on Maui.
 But there are many more that are also excellent.
-Links to reviews, menu lists, and food photos for the above plus all the rest of the best moderate restaurants are at
+Links to reviews, menu lists, and food photos for the above plus all the rest of the best moderately priced Maui restaurants.

 PENNE PASTA CAFÉ 661-6633 Lahaina

 Small restaurant on Dickenson Street, a couple of blocks back from Front Street, in Lahaina.
 Lunch and dinner every day.
 Good variety of pasta, interesting pizzas, plus some salads and sandwiches.

 At 42 Baldwin Avenue in Paia.
 Small restaurant with large plates of super-tasty Mediterranean and Indian food.
 From 11 am to 830 pm, they have crepes, curry wraps, breakfast crepes, salads, Indian curries, and sweet crepes.